Featured in Capital #79 Subscribe to get the real thing here

 Rhiannon McKinnon, the CEO of Kiwi Wealth, wants to change that – and break some glass ceilings while she’s at it.

-I knew before meeting her that Rhiannon McKinnon, the newly appointed Acting CEO of Kiwi Wealth, was not what your “average” CEO.
+I knew before meeting her that Rhiannon McKinnon, the newly appointed Acting CEO of Kiwi Wealth, was not your “average” CEO.
 At 42 years old, she is one of the youngest people ever appointed to lead a top-10 wealth and investment organisation in Aotearoa New Zealand.
 Kiwi Wealth is the largest New Zealand-owned KiwiSaver provider, with over 220,000 members, and manages more than $8 billion in funds.

 But I didn’t expect her to be the first person I met at the office, appearing out of nowhere as I battled with the virtual receptionist (an iPad).
 She helped me sign in, and we sat talking on bar stools in a meeting room.
 There were no intimidating formalities (scary iPad aside), no stuffy suit jackets, no flustered assistants.
 The atmosphere was relaxed.
 It was like chatting to a friend.